World Hearing Day in Australia

-• It is possible to have good hearing across the life course through ear and hearing care
+But it is possible to have good hearing throughout your life through ear and hearing care.

-• ‘Safe listening’ can mitigate the risk of hearing loss associated with recreational and work sound exposure.
+‘Safe listening’ can reduce the risk of hearing loss associated with recreational and work sound exposure.
 Learn more tips for safe listening here